FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-15-cnn_streetview.md

 <p style="text-align:center; font-size:75%; font-style: italic;">Examples of images, taken from the Kaggle and the Chars74k website</p>

-This network is a [VGG](http://arxiv.org/abs/1409.1556) style convolution neural network with heavy data augmentation.
+This is a [VGG](http://arxiv.org/abs/1409.1556) style convolution neural network with heavy data augmentation.
 It gets 83.3% on a holdout validation dataset of 6,220 images and [first place](https://www.kaggle.com/c/street-view-getting-started-with-julia/leaderboard) on the Kaggle leaderboards.

 ## Image pre-processing

-Very little pre-processing was done to the images.
-But, the images initially vary in size.
-Some of the smaller images are 14 by 29 pixels and some of the larger ones can be as big as 178 by 197 pixels.
+Very little pre-processing was done to the images except for resizing.
+Initially, some of the smaller images are 14 by 29 pixels and some of the larger ones can be as big as 178 by 197 pixels.
 To deal with this, I simply rescaled all of the images to 64 by 64 pixels with [Imagemagick](http://www.imagemagick.org/script/index.php).
-Although this approach will not preserve the scale of many of the images, it's a trade off between keeping information inherent to larger images and preserving the smaller images by scaling them up.

-The images were all converted to grayscale because the color information should have no impact on recognizing the letter shapes.
-So the final input to the network will be 64 by 64 pixel images with only one grey channel.
+The images were all converted to grayscale because the color information should have no impact on classifying letter shapes.
+The final inputs to the network were 64 by 64 pixel images with only one grey channel.

 ## Architecture